Fa-doon/Fa-doon/README.md

 # Hi there, 👋🏾

-**Software Engineer / Backend Developer** focused on building robust and scalable backend architecture, and efficient database designs with Node.js, Express, and TypeScript.
+**Software Engineer / Backend Developer** focused on building robust and scalable backend systems, and efficient database designs with Node.js, Express, and TypeScript.

 ---